Refugees fleeing conflict or natural disaster are now more likely to head towards urban areas than refugee camps.

 The IRC has been working in cities and towns impacted by humanitarian crises for decades.
 Our experience shows that urban settings require different approaches to delivering assistance and supporting populations compared to approaches we use in remote, rural areas or in refugee camps.
 For organisations like the IRC, this means we must adapt to this new reality in order to meet the needs of impacted populations and to support the city and its systems.
 We are invested in improving our own responses to urban crises and to taking this experience and evidence to the wider humanitarian community.

 The IRC is increasingly recognised as a global thought leader on the issue urban displacement and the impact of humanitarian crises in urban settings – we advocate and generate policy advice; generate learning and evidence about what works on the ground; and we are developing new programming models and tools to meet the specific challenges and opportunities of working in cities.
-In particular, we are working in partnership with the Department for International Development (DfID) to ensure that donors, policy makers and other practitioners understand and respond effectively when faced with working in urban settings.
+In particular, we are working in partnership and with generous support from the Department for International Development (DfID) and the International Institute for Environment and Development (IIED) on three main streams of work.

 Advocacy and Policy Change: The IRC works to ensure policy makers at national and global levels understand the dynamics of working in cities and towns and have the right policy and operational commitments in place to do this effectively.